algowizzzz/agent_langrgaph_fin/ENHANCED_AGENT_IMPLEMENTATION_PLAN.md

 ---

-*This plan transforms a basic orchestrator into a production-ready AI Document Intelligence Agent with enterprise-grade capabilities, transparency, and reliability.*
+*This plan transforms a basic orchestrator into a production-ready AI Finance and Risk Agent with specialized financial analysis capabilities, comprehensive memory systems, productivity assistance, and enterprise-grade reliability.*